victorapostol/sphinxcontrib-pseudocode/README.md

 # sphinxcontrib-pseudocode

+This is a fork that fixes the latex code not being rendered for newer versions of Sphinx and makes it compatible with Katex.

 This is a [sphinx-doc](https://www.sphinx-doc.org/en/master/) extension that allows you to write LaTeX algorithm directly inside sphinx-doc.
 The rendering of LaTex algorithm is powered by [pseudocode.js](https://github.com/SaswatPadhi/pseudocode.js).